ducroq/doc_chat/docs/user-guide.md

 The system provides:

 1. **Answer**: Generated text that addresses your question
-2. **Sources**: References to the specific documents and chunks used to generate the answer
+2. **Sources**: References to the specific documents and chunks used to generate the answer, including document metadata

 Example response: